kryherd/dissertation/README.md

 The last three tasks (executive function) are built and presented using the [Psychology Experiment Building Language](http://pebl.sourceforge.net/) (PEBL).
 They are included in the main download of PEBL.
 The only change we made was to the Switcher task; instead of seeing whole words, participants see single letters (e.g., Color --> C).

+You can find a pre-registration for Experiments 2 and 3 [here](https://osf.io/m7bkp/).